cpetersen/cpetersen.github.io/about.md

 ---

 layout: default
-title:  		About this Theme
+title: About
 type: page
 navigation: true

 date: 2014-05-08
 excerpt: Don't let yourself be fooled by the <b>minimal and tidy overall appearance</b> of this theme — <i>you might be surprised what's included</i>.
 gradient: 2
 image: header-2.jpg

 ---